 You wouldn’t be alone for doing so.

-Today, the widespread usage of the internet makes the world seem much smaller.
-You can travel to Croatia or Bali, to Ecuador or Zambia, all with a downward flick of your finger on your mobile phone.
+Today, the widespread usage of the internet makes the world seem much smaller, and Airbnb is making international travel more affordable.
+According to Adam Enfroy, when you compare the cost of living, you may realize that living in another country or becoming a digital nomad is more affordable than living in the United States.
+And convenience is key.
+Nowadays you can travel to Croatia or Bali, to Ecuador or Zambia, all with a downward flick of your finger on your mobile phone.

 Add to that ease of worldly cultural and geographical access, the studies on the current generation.
 Millennials, those who reached young adulthood in the early 2000s and for whom this image will always strike a fond chord, give back to charities and philanthropies more so than any other generation.